 Steel Legs for 28 Inch Desks

-Making a "perimeter" around the base to simulate a jig
+Creating a boundary at the base in order to mimic a jig

 Laying this plastic down

-Laying plastic down.
-This plastic helps prevent wood warping prior to finish
+Laying down plastic to help prevent wood warping before applying the finish

 This plastic helps prevent wood warping prior to finish